austinhuang0131/austinhuang0131.github.io/advertising.md

 * No bot-listing servers.

 ### Websites
 Sorted by size (Amount of guilds) as of April 16, 2018.
+Remember to bump your server regularly to keep your server at the top of rankings.

 * [Discord.me](http://discord.me)
   * Largest (45000+ servers), most traffic